OmkarTanajiPatil/TEAICup/Daily_Insights.md

 4. **No graph plotted is outside the given upper and lower limits**

 5. ##### Now we have to plot the points on the graph where the anamoly is detected and pointed out in final file

+# Insights Day 3
+### Date: 20-12-2025 09:12

+1. d3
+    - The machine is stopped only when
+        - description -> **Bruderer**
+        - It is totally Mannual
+    - We can **remove the bruderer** part

+2. d3
+    - No relation between status code and machine description (ie 200 - Kamera -> False)